wandyezj/wandyezj.github.io/writing/api-definition-as-a-knowledge-capture-exercise.md

 Shape should:

-- make intuitive sense to many people without extensive background or documentation
+- make intuitive sense to many people without extensive background or documentation.
+- facilitate how people will use the API to accomplish the scenario.

 ### Documentation